About the Campaign

 If you would like to be part of this fascinating and historical restoration project by stepping forward and helping with any of these pieces, please contact us by clicking here.

 When completed, the total restoration cost will be approximately $18 million.
 Not all of this is cash donations.
 Some is longer term pledges that will help fund future work inside along with operational costs going forward.
 A good portion of the total funding is and will be in the form of in-kind/pro-bono donations from contractors and suppliers.
-Some of the many organizations who have stepped forward to help us are The Adamo Group, Adams Survey, Bidlack Creative Group, Devon Corporation, Inland Press, MCM Management Corp, RACER Trust, Verdeterre, Wayne County Airport Authority, Willow Run Airport, YCUA, and Ypsilanti Township.
-In addition to all of these generous and historically-minded contractors, we have had almost 5,000 individual and corporate donors who have contributed badly needed funds to help purchase and “Save The Bomber Plant.”
+Some of the many organizations who have stepped forward to help us are listed here.
+We have had almost 5,000 individual and corporate donors who have contributed funds to our campaign to “Save The Bomber Plant.”

-Willow Run: A Proud Legacy Carried Forward into the Future… with Your Help!
+Willow Run: A Proud Legacy Preserved… with Your Help!

 A new home for the Yankee Air Museum in the historic Willow Run Bomber Plant not only honors the site’s historic past, but will also create an exciting and fitting new chapter for Willow Run.
-The Museum would continue Willow Run’s legacy of breakthrough innovation, using the excitement of aviation, technology, and history to inspire future generations to pursue STEM education.
+Along with our new next-door neighbors, the American Center for Mobility, a new home for the Yankee Air Museum inside a preserved and renovated portion of the Willow Run Bomber Plant would continue Willow Run’s legacy of breakthrough innovation, and use the excitement of aviation, technology, and history to inspire future generations to pursue STEM education.

 Together, we “saved” Willow Run… Now, let’s finish the job!